-- your child's teacher has found they have developmental delays in at least two key areas of development, and
+- your child's teacher has found they have developmental delays in at least two key areas of learning and development, and

 Your child's assessment

-There are guidelines that the early childhood teacher will follow to assess your child.
+There are guidelines that early childhood teachers will follow to assess your child’s eligibility for a second year of kindergarten.
 These guidelines help the teacher identify your child's needs and goals.

-The areas assessed by the early childhood teacher include:
+The learning and development areas assessed by early childhood teachers include: